|

 Hola

 I considered your invitation to place and article in your publication and honor, but I feel that other travelers' experiences are better suited as opposes to a resident's .
 So, I contacted a friend with extensive travel experience and with several visits to and through Chiapas.
-I asked her if she would agree to place her most recent writing on her most recent trip to Chiapas, I will also send you something about what it’s like to live in San Cristobal de las Casas.
+I asked her if she would agree to place her most recent writing on her most recent trip to Chiapas, I will also send you something about what its like to live in San Cristobal de las Casas.